manuGil/online-core/docs/source/data-modeling.rst

 Tessellations are a way to represent geographic phenomena in a GIS.
 A tessellation splits the geographic space into small cells in such a way that the complete area is covered by them.
 They are like tiles on a floor or a wall.
 In most cases, such tiles are square cells, and when all cells are equal in size, we call this a regular tessellation.

-In a `Regular tesselation`_, each cell is associated with a value (cell value).
+In a |ltb| `Regular tesselation`_, each cell is associated with a value (cell value).
 This value has a data type, such as integer or floating-point.

 An integer data type is a number that does not contain any decimals.
 They are often used to indicate codes in a discrete field (e.g. a land use class).
 A float or floating-point data type is a number that may contain decimals.
 A floating-point data type that can store very big numbers (64bit) is known to have ‘double precision’, and it is often called “Double”.
 The table below shows a list of very common data types used in a GIS.